Multiple scattering-assisted fluorescence amplification: towards biological applications: Data analysis

-The analysis of the amplification signals has been carried out with the following procedure: \begin{itemize} \item[1.]
-For all combinations of ($C_F,C_N$) we measure all quantities of interest for six different (nominal) values of the pulse energy $E_p = (0.15, 0.30, 0.60, 1.20, 2.00, 3.00)$ mJ (actual values reported in the graphs are adjusted on the basis of the reference measured by P1). \item[2.]
+The analysis of the amplification signals was carried out according to the following procedure: \begin{itemize} \item[1.]
+For all combinations of ($C_F,C_N$) we measure all quantities of interest for six different (nominal) values of pulse energy $E_p = (0.15, 0.30, 0.60, 1.20, 2.00, 3.00)$ mJ (the actual values shown in the graphs are adjusted based on the reference measured by P1). \item[2.]
 For each energy and preparation ($C_F,C_N$), we repeat the measurements on 6 independent samples. \item[3.]
-For each energy and sample, we acquire and record 10 successive fluorescence spectra obtained from 10 pump pulses (1s total acquisition time). \item[4.]
-For each energy and sample, we compute average $\Bar{X}$ and standard deviation $\sigma_{X}$ of the measured quantities $X_{i}$ (fluorescence amplification, gain, fluorescence decay time and Full Width at Half-Maximum (FWHM) of the measured spectra) for 10 measurements. \item[5.]
-For each measured quantity, we compute weighted average $\Bar{Y}$ and standard deviation $\sigma_{Y}$ over the 6 repetitions (samples) \cite{taylor1997introduction}:
+For each energy and sample, we acquire and record 10 consecutive fluorescence spectra obtained from 10 pump pulses (1s total acquisition time). \item[4.]
+For each energy and sample we compute the mean $\Bar{X}$ and the standard deviation $\sigma_{X}$ of the measured quantities $X_{i}$ (fluorescence amplification, gain, fluorescence decay time and Full Width at Half-Maximum (FWHM) of the measured spectra) for 10 measurements. \item[5.]
+For each measured quantity, we calculate the weighted average $\Bar{Y}$ and the standard deviation $\sigma_{Y}$ over the 6 repetitions (samples)~\cite{taylor1997introduction}:

 where $\Bar{X_n}$ represents any of the measured averages, $\sigma_{X_{n}}$ its standard deviation and $M$ the number of repetitions ($M = 6$ throughout the experiment). \end{itemize}